bsodzik/distributed-java-intro/2-threads-synchronization/README.md

 A [read: 5] ----------------------> [inc: +1] ---------> [write: 6]
 B --------> [read: 5] --> [inc: +1] --------> [write: 6]
 ```
 Presented situation is called `race condition`.
 The most important aspect of concurrent programming is the ability to detect sections of code with potential race conditions and secure them.
-Sections where race conditions happen are called `critical secions`.
+Sections where race conditions happen are called `critical sections`.

 #### Securing critical sections in Java ####